 This would make sense, as many studies that show individuals living with dementia are less sensitive to contrast, and therefore the contrast has to be greater for them to notice it (Bassi et al., 1993, Cronin-Golomb et al., 1991; Crow et al., 2003).

 For example, if you served plain chicken and mashed potatoes on a white plate, it might be difficult for the person you’re serving it to distinguish the food from the plate.
 And if that plate was on a white table, they may well struggle to distinguish the plate from the table top.

 Interestingly, the third study we reviewed suggests that colour contrast could also affect food consumption, but this time the participants were healthy adults (Van Ittersum and Wansink, 2012) .

 The authors also found that the perception of a consistent portion size was significantly affected by the size of the bowl.
 Both servers and the people being served perceived there to be more food in the smaller bowls and less food in the larger bowls.
 This false perception was exaggerated further when there was a high colour contrast between both: a) the tablecloth and dinnerware and, b) the dinnerware and food (e.g creamy pasta in a red bowl).

 This distorted perception of portion size could potentially be useful for people with reduced appetite.
-If a carer is serving the food, it may be beneficial to serve the food in a small bowl that is of high colour-contrast with the food within it, as this will make it seem like there is less food being served than there actually is.
+If a carer is serving the food, it may be beneficial to serve the food in a large bowl that is of high colour-contrast with the food within it, as this will make it seem like there is less food being served than there actually is.
 This could potentially help avoid any feelings of being overwhelmed with the amount of food.

 On the other hand, if a person with Alzheimer’s is living independently, they may be more likely to serve themselves larger portions if using larger bowls.